Scale factor (cosmology): Chronology

+Qualitatively, the scale factor of the universe had three different dependencies on time.
+During each era the scale factor responded to the dominant energy form.

 Radiation-dominated era

 After Inflation, and until about 47,000 years after the Big Bang, the dynamics of the early universe were set by radiation (referring generally to the constituents of the universe which moved relativistically, principally photons and neutrinos).

 For a radiation-dominated universe the evolution of the scale factor in the Friedmann–Lemaître–Robertson–Walker metric is obtained solving the Friedmann equations: